 Please note, participation in the KSA requires a cell phone, laptop, or tablet that can access the internet.
 Our moderator will use an online audience response system to administer the KSA.
 The fee for this add-on session does not include the charge the ABFM assesses you for your family medicine certification.

 Whether you participate in both weekends or just one, you will receive a comprehensive review of the essentials of family medicine.

 The Ohio Academy of Family Physicians (OAFP) has negotiated a group room rate of $129 per room, per night at the Renaissance Columbus Westerville-Polaris Hotel located at 409 Altair Parkway in Westerville.
 For accommodations, please call the hotel reservation desk at 614.882.6800.
 Please tell the reservationist you are with the OAFP in order to receive the discounted rate.
 The group cut-off deadline for Course 1 is Friday, December 23, and for Course 2 is Saturday, January 7, 2023.

-Application for CME credit will be filed wit the American Academy of FAmily Physicians.
-Based upon credit granted in previous years, we anticipate approval of approximately 20 live Prescribed credits
+Application for CME credit will be filed with the American Academy of Family Physicians.
+Based upon credit granted in previous years, we anticipate approval of approximately 28 live Prescribed credits.

 - AmeriHealth Caritas Ohio